“ … make a Great Howling

 at Night particularly in Wintertime ”

 Ridinger, Martin Elias (1731 Augsburg 1780).
 Smoky Red Fox. / ordinary Fox.
 Quite painterly arranged plate.
 The latter standing above to the right, yet barking to the left, below the former half lying to the left.
 “Quite appealing” (Th.).
-Colored etching/engraving.
+Colored etching with engraving.
 Inscribed: VULPES RUTGARIS.
 VULPES RUFESECUS. / Brand Fuchs. ordentlicher Fuchs. / Renard roussatre.
 Renard. / Familia IV.
 Fünffzähige. / Ridinger, fec.
 12⅜ × 8¼ in (31.4 × 21.1 cm).

-Thienemann & Schwarz 1063. – IN THE RIDINGERS’ ORIGINAL COLORING from the unnumbered Colored Animal Kingdom created since 1754 and concluded finally posthumously not before 1773 (“Complete copies are next to untraceable”, so Weigel, Art Cat., part XXVIII, Ridinger Appendix 63a as merely 120-sheet torso, 1857 ! , but also just individual plates quite rarely on the market only, at niemeyer’s presently nevertheless the one as the others). – Remaining uncolored contrary to the prospectus, a second edition from the plates shortened even under loss of animals and with modified titling and the Ridinger inscription removed, yet now numbered, was published by Engelbrecht/Herzberg in Augsburg 1824/25.
+Thienemann & Schwarz 1063. – IN THE RIDINGERS’ ORIGINAL COLORING from the unnumbered Colored Animal Kingdom created since 1754 and concluded finally posthumously not before 1773 (“Complete copies are next to untraceable”, so Weigel, Art Cat., sect.
+XXVIII, Ridinger Appendix 63a as merely 120-sheet torso, 1857 ! , but also just individual plates quite rarely on the market only, at niemeyer’s presently nevertheless the one as the others). – Remaining uncolored contrary to the prospectus, a second edition from the plates shortened even under loss of animals and with modified titling and the Ridinger inscription removed, yet now numbered, was published by Engelbrecht/Herzberg in Augsburg 1824/25.

 “ There are, as generally known, two kinds of this animal, that is light red and smoky red foxes.
 The difference which is found between them, is that those have more black and a brisker color at their hairs, whereas the light red foxes are of a lighter color … They are … chased very hard, especially at that period when their coat is the finest … In mating season they frequently pursue each other and make a great howling at night particularly in wintertime ”